 Forms of Financial Responsibility

-In Illinois, car insurance is the must-have form of financial responsibility for drivers.
-The state doesn’t permit any other methods of proving you can cover damages in an at-fault accident.
+In Illinois, auto insurance is the must-have form of financial responsibility for drivers.
+The strategy doesn’t permit any other methods of proving you can cover damages in an at-fault accident.

 For decades drivers have been carrying around insurance cards that can be presented to a police officer at a traffic stop or at the scene of an accident.
 But in the digital age, proof of financial responsibility has gone, well, digital.

 Since 2013, Illinois law has allowed drivers to present their proof of insurance electronically.

 You probably don’t always know exactly where your insurance ID card is, or maybe you just forgot to grab a new one on renewal, which can lead to trouble.
 But if you’re like most people, you always have your phone and you always know just where it is.